 Wondering why you cannot tolerate antidepressants?
 SSRIs can cause Serotonin SyndromeAntonietta Cerroni, Ph.D.

 Many people diagnosed with depression cannot tolerate antidepressants even at low doses.
-Sometimes medications have the potential to do more harm than good – if your body cannot tolerate them.
 To treat the symptoms of depression, patients often try different medications to no avail; nothing seems to work or they cause intolerable side effects.
-In the worst-case scenario, a serious adverse reaction to antidepressants such as SSRIs can include a potentially fatal condition known as ‘Serotonin Syndrome’.
+In the worst-case scenario, a serious adverse reaction to antidepressants such as commonly prescribed SSRIs can include a potentially fatal condition known as ‘Serotonin Syndrome’.
 Here we explain why some people have problems finding optimal treatment for depression, anxiety and other mental health conditions.

 What is an SSRI?